OGGM/oggm/docs/shop.rst

 avoid that everyone needs to repeat these steps, we have added a service that we like to call a "shop", allowing users to define a shopping list of data that they wish to add to their :ref:`glacierdir`.
-The data that can be included your glacier directories range from essentials for standard OGGM workflow to other data, like velocity provided as gridded_data for each respective glacier, that might be of interest to you.
+The data that can be included in your glacier directories range from essentials for standard OGGM workflow to other data, like velocity provided as gridded data for each respective glacier, that might be of interest to you.

 This page describes the various products you will find in the shop.
 Don't forget to